-- Add the onions, garlic, mushrooms and green pepper, and season with the Italian seasoning and basil.
+- Add onions and garlic; and season with oregano and basil.
 Saute the vegetables for about 5 minutes until they soften.
-Then, add the tomato paste, crushed tomatoes and balsamic vinegar, and simmer for 30-45 minutes, stirring occasionally.
+Then, add crushed tomatoes and tomato paste.
+Mix to combine, bring to a boil and then simmer for 30 minutes.

 - When spaghetti squash is cool to the touch, use a fork to shred the inside of the squash, which will come out in strands that look like spaghetti.

 - To assemble, remove half of the strands from each squash and set aside.
 Season the squash with salt and pepper, layer some of the lasagna sauce on top of the squash strands.

 - Then add another layer of the strands previously removed, top with more lasagna sauce and finish with about 2 tablespoons of shredded mozzarella cheese.